- Why to avoid to look like a peer mom

 - Flower pattern in vegetable or mineral colors,

 - Abstract flowers

 Here is a list of prints that get you into risky territory:

 - 60s Mod flowers (Recall – we don’t want to relive our youth/childhood, we are proud of who we are, We had lived the now Flower-Power history.)

 - Pastel prints (they are for bed sheets and PJs)

-The following photo shows examples of both categories.
+The following photo shows examples of both categories of the patterns.
 See the difference!

 Which cuts look best with floral prints?

 Now to the cut.
 When you wear floral prints go for clean, sleek cuts.
 Minimal details in the cut are keys with a floral print to look stunning.
 Shirt dresses, sheaths, and wrap dresses are save bets.
 Also blouses or shirts in a crisp button-down shirt-cut.
 Classic tank tops are also a good canvas.
 Pencil skirts, blazers, scarves, and tops are great canvas for grown-up floral prints as well.
 Floral coats, bags and shoes are real statement pieces.

 Stylist’s tip: When you are pear-shaped (traingle shape), avoid any pattern on your hips as they draw attention to where you don’t want it.